 In the SU-MIMO BF feedback subphase, the initiator shall send to the responder a MIMO BF Feedback frame with the TA field set to the MAC address of the initiator and the RA field set to the MAC address of the responder.
 The MIMO BF Feedback frame shall carry the dialog token in the Dialog Token field that identifies the SU-MIMO BF training.
 In the MIMO Feedback Control element of the MIMO BF Feedback frame, the SU/MU field shall be set to 0 and the Link Type field shall be set to 1.
 If the MIMO BF Feedback frame contains SU-MIMO BF feedback for responder link, the ComeBack Delay field shall be set to 0.
 Otherwise, the ComeBack Delay field shall be set to a nonzero value which indicates when the initiator will be ready with SU-MIMO BF feedback for responder link.
 If the ComeBack Delay field is set to 0 and for a 2.16+2.16 GHz or 4.32+4.32 GHz channel, the Channel Aggregation Present subfield of the MIMO FBCK-TYPE field should be set to 1.
+If the ComeBack Delay field is set to a non-zero value, the Channel Aggregation Present subfield of the MIMO FBCK-TYPE field shall be set to 0.
 The Number of TX Sector Combinations Present subfield of the MIMO FBCK-TYPE field shall indicate the number of best transmit sector combinations, 𝑁𝑡𝑠𝑐(𝑅), recommended by the initiator for responder link.

 TGay editor: change the paragraghs (P285L14) as follows (CID 4336):

 The TA field of the MIMO BF Feedback shall be set to the MAC address of the responder and the RA field shall be set to the MAC address of the initiator.
 The MIMO BF Feedback frame shall carry the dialog token in the Dialog Token field that identifies the SU-MIMO BF training.
 In the MIMO Feedback Control element of the MIMO BF Feedback frame, the SU/MU and Link Type fields shall be set to 0.
 If the MIMO BF Feedback frame contains SU-MIMO BF feedback for initiator link, the ComeBack Delay field shall be set to 0.
 Otherwise, the ComeBack Delay field shall be set to a nonzero value which indicates when the responder will be ready with SU-MIMO BF feedback for initiator link.
 If the ComeBack Delay field is set to 0 and for 2.16+2.16 or 4.32+4.32 GHz channels, the Channel Aggregation Present subfield of the MIMO FBCK-TYPE field should be set to 1.
+If the ComeBack Delay field is set to a non-zero value, the Channel Aggregation Present subfield of the MIMO FBCK-TYPE field shall be set to 0.
 The Number of TX Sector Combinations Present subfield of the MIMO FBCK-TYPE field shall indicate the number of best transmit sector combinations, 𝑁𝑡𝑠𝑐(𝐼), recommended by the responder for initiator link.

 TGay editor: change the paragraghs (P287L28) as follows (CID 4336):